black-studio/black-studio-tinymce-widget/readme.txt

 * Optimization of js/css loading

 = 0.6.3 =
-* Fixed Javascript issue preventing the plugin working correctly with some browsers
+* Fixed Javascript issue preventing the plugin from working correctly with some browsers

 = 0.6.2 =
 * Fixed Javascript issue with Media Library inserts in HTML mode